asgerf/codeql/javascript/ql/src/change-notes/2022-10-04-json-stringify-improvement.md

 ---
 category: minorAnalysis
 ---

-* Improved taint tracking behavior when the `JSON.stringify` method called.
-Previously, `JsonStringifyTaintStep` detects only if the source is equal to an argument.
-Now, it can detect the case that the argument is object and source is located in its property.
+- Improved taint tracking through `JSON.stringify` calls in cases where the tainted value comes from one of the properties of the input object.